28anmol/git_cheatsheet/README.md

 ## Documentation which runs through important git commands and their explanation!
 Learning git the conventional way - through command line interface!

-#### What is Git? - It is a software, helps in version control and tracking of files/modifications
+#### What is Git? - It is a software, helps in version control and tracking of files/modifications!
-#### What is Github? - It is a service.
+#### What is Github? - It's a service!

 <br>
 <br>